 One popular opportunity to conduct research in a clinical environment is the Pediatric Emergency Medicine Research Associates’ Program (PEMPRAP).
 This is a very popular program for WashU undergraduates offered at St. Louis Children’s Hospital.
 It’s an outstanding opportunity to participate in clinical, patient-oriented research projects.

 - Do I have to do research to be a competitive medical school applicant?

-While many pre-medical students at WashU take advantage of the world-class research opportunities, isn’t mandatory to do research in order to be a successful medical school applicant.
-Engage in research if you enjoy it or if you are curious about it.
-And certainly, if you think you may eventually be interested in pursuing a dual MD/PhD degree you should explore research relatively early in college.
+While many pre-health students at WashU take engage in research, it isn’t mandatory to do research in order to be a successful medical school applicant.
+But if you haven’t done it, why not try it and see if you enjoy it?
+Any extracurricular activity that demonstrates your interest in scientific discovery is beneficial.
+And, if you think you may eventually be interested in pursuing a dual MD/PhD degree you should explore research relatively early in college.
 Students who eventually apply for MD/PhD programs typically work in the same laboratory over the course of much of their undergraduate experience.

 - Where can I go to get help with my resume?

 The Career Center staff will be able to assist you in preparing a relevant resume and cover letter.
 You may stop by their office in the Danforth University Center or call them and make an appointment at (314) 935-5930.

 - Should I do research even if I have no interest in it?